 Determine your budget

 If you will be living independently for the first time this can be particularly challenging.
-Chapter 2 of the Barcelona Essentials guide focuses on the average costs of general living in Barcelona.
+Our Getting Settled section also outlines the average costs of general living in Barcelona.
 This includes general prices of rent, public transport, cell phones insurance and of course food and leisure – all to help you determine a realistic budget.
 In addition, Citylife Barcelona also offers free services to help you obtain cheap and reliable cell phone providers as well as giving you access to many useful discounts around the city!

 Find your apartment

 Lastly but most certainly not least, before agreeing to anything, or signing any contract you should ensure that you fully understand how renting in Spain works.
 Read carefully through our Housing Guide, it outlines everything you need to know about searching accommodation in Barcelona and what to bear in mind!
-Citylife will also be happy to review any contract, you’re thinking of signing, and we will answer any questions or concerns you might have.
-Simply add Joachim as friend on facebook and send her your questions.
+Citylife will also be happy to review any contract, you’re thinking of signing, and we will answer any questions or concerns you might have(email@example.com).
 If you are looking for roomies to share a flat with, join the Barcelona Roommate & Flat Search forum on facebook.
-And lat but not least, ff you would like to apply for our Housing Scholarship, simply click here and follow the instructions!

 Your friendly neighbourhood travel guide,